hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_cyborg_s_face_5455febb-ab5a-4610-b64f-1f62dda9dcb5-0_2.content.md

 - [How Wallpapers Can Affect Your Mood and Productivity](#)

 ## Contact Us
-If you have any questions or concerns about our cybernetic wallpaper, please don't hesitate to reach out to us at [email protected] We'd be happy to assist you in any way we can.
+If you have any questions or concerns about our cybernetic wallpaper, please don't hesitate to reach out to us at me@pavolhejny.com We'd be happy to assist you in any way we can.

 Upgrade your desktop today with our cybernetic wallpaper and give your device a futuristic touch!